General Dentistry · Reviewed by Dr. Emily Nguyen · Updated May 2026

 Will my insurance cover it?

 Most international dental insurance covers the underlying composite filling cost when there is a clinical indication (failed amalgam, decay, fracture).
-The IAOMT protocol add-on is generally treated as an elective upgrade and may not be reimbursed.
+The 800,000 VND IAOMT protocol add-on is generally treated as an elective upgrade and may not be reimbursed.
 We provide itemised invoices in English so you can submit to your insurer.